 The above check boxes are self-exoplanetary, you can check uncheck that suits you according to your need.
 But for automatic download please check ‘Enable auto-download

-Here in above dialog shot you can change setting for updates according to your choice, like if you want to check for the update right after every time interval or if Every time when host application starts.
+Here in the above dialog shot you can change the setting for updates according to your choice, like if you want to check for the update right after every time interval or if Every time when host application starts.
 That’s all up to you.

 Register self-created certificate in Trusted Root Certification Authorities:

-As you see that you have created certificate before publishing your package if you don’t specify that you are unable to publish the package.
+As you see that you have created a certificate before publishing your package if you don’t specify that you are unable to publish the package.

-And now are little confused you have already read all 767 words from the top and at the end, you realized that updates are not working and giving an exception.
+And now are a little confused you have already read all 767 words from the top and at the end, you realized that updates are not working and giving an exception.
 Let me tell you one thing here, if you get certificate chain processed

 exception you are on a right track, believe me.